-There’s nothing quite like taking a risk and Bethesda have done that with Fallout 76, you could argue that its a natural evolution along the path of Elder Scrolls online, but disgruntled fans appear to disagree.
+There’s nothing quite like taking a risk and Bethesda have done that with Fallout 76.
+You could argue that its a natural evolution along the path of Elder Scrolls online, but disgruntled fans appear to disagree.

 For my part, I quite enjoy it, but I tend to make my own way in Bethesda games.
-Poking around nooks and crannies, filling my pockets with everything I can carry and generally ignoring quests until I stumble upon them, which kind of leaves me in a quandary – am I really the target audience?
+Poking around nooks and crannies, filling my pockets with everything I can carry and generally ignoring quests.
+Until I stumble upon them, which kind of leaves me in a quandary – am I really the target audience?

-Finding your way through the destroyed world is actually satisfying, picking through rubble and filling your pockets with loot along with some useful NPC interaction, on the whole #76 does still give you that, even though the world feels more empty and random encounters are generally fraught with limited danger.
-As expected quests and stories mostly unfold through messages on terminals or the occasional document you manage to pick up, this often leads from one pice of information to another and if you wander into the right location first you may just have the combination to a high level safe halfway across the map.
+Finding your way through the destroyed world is actually satisfying.
+Picking through rubble and filling your pockets with loot along with some useful NPC interaction, on the whole #76 does still give you that.
+Even though the world feels more empty and random encounters are generally fraught with limited danger.
+As expected quests and stories mostly unfold through messages on terminals or the occasional document you manage to pick up.
+This often leads from one pice of information to another and if you wander into the right location first you may just have the combination to a high level safe halfway across the map.

-There have been plenty of complaints about the engine the game is running on, but regardless of its age it handles the job, yes there are glitches and it will stutter, but nobody is perfect.
+There have been plenty of complaints about the engine the game is running on.
+Regardless of its age it handles the job, yes there are glitches and it will stutter, but nobody is perfect.
 While these complaints are obviously founded and even worth noting that since the latest patch, my experience has stepped away from being silky smooth.
-What has to be said and has not been said often enough is that there are times when the landscape is stunning, I have often stopped my journey just to stand and stare at a blinding sunrise creeping over the horizon.
+What has to be said and has not been said often enough is that there are times when the landscape is stunning.
+I have often stopped my journey just to stand and stare at a blinding sunrise creeping over the horizon.
 Up close there are textures that fail, but when you take it in the harsh landscape coupled with the forests of West Virginia make an artistic marriage.

 It might not be ‘that cowboy game’, but its certainly in the same ballpark.

-That said, it can be reassuring when fighting through a building to hear shots fired, assuming that there is a like minded person nearby that may be willing to trade and go on their way.
-I do enjoy a good online experience, but have found over the years that communication with randoms tends to be a disappointment, so seeing groups of friends team up and achieve higher level missions together is good to see, safe in my knowledge that I will be the bumbling introvert that may tag along without much to say.
+That said, it can be reassuring when fighting through a building to hear shots fired.
+Assuming that there is a like minded person nearby that may be willing to trade and go on their way.
+I do enjoy a good online experience, but have found over the years that communication with randoms tends to be a disappointment.
+So seeing groups of friends team up and achieve higher level missions together is good to see.
+Safe in my knowledge that I will be the bumbling introvert that may tag along without much to say.

 V.A.T.S.
 Targeting on the PIPBoy, there were complaints that it was different and you couldn’t stop time to target specific areas of the enemies.
 Instead, hitting the V.A.T.S. button gives you a visual display of hit percentage and lets you shoot at that.
 Fine by me, I mean – its an online game, how would that work with twenty other players all experiencing their own V.A.T.S. moments and freezing time whenever they felt like it?
 Yes, its different, but it does the job.

 Levelling up and character building.
-This has been handled really nicely, utilising a card based system not unlike opening gift packs in other games, you then get to stack the cards in your S.P.E.C.I.A.L. character traits, some add buffs and some add specific skills.
+This has been handled really nicely, utilising a card based system not unlike opening gift packs in other games.
+You then get to stack the cards in your S.P.E.C.I.A.L. character traits, some add buffs and some add specific skills.
 Its a great visual way to get away from adding numbers to a character stats screen.
 Experience equals more levels and more levels equals better gear, the circle of RPG life continues.

 Where am I going now?